 Documents directed to the single justice.

-One paper and one electronic copy, in .pdf format, of a Petition for Interlocutory Review under G.L. c.
-231, §118, ¶1, of any related memorandum or opposition, and of the appendix required for such petitions must be filed with the Appeals Court.
+A Petition for Interlocutory Review under G.L. c.
+231, §118, ¶1, any related memorandum or opposition, and the appendix required for such petitions may be e-filed using the eFileMA system, discussed below.
+In the alternative, one paper and one electronic copy, in .pdf format, of a Petition, opposition and related documents may be filed with the Appeals Court.
 The electronic copy must be a searchable .pdf file and should be filed as an attachment to an email addressed to firstname.lastname@example.org.
 Files larger than 10 megabytes cannot be emailed and must be filed on a CD.

-Similar, but not identical, requirements apply to a Motion to Stay Judgment pursuant to Mass.
+A Motion to Stay Judgment pursuant to Mass.
 R. App.
-P. 6.
+P. 6 may be e-filed using the eFileMA system.
+In the alternative, the filing procedure provided in the Standing Order may be followed.
 See Standing Order Governing Motions to Stay a Judgment or Execution of Sentence Filed Pursuant to Mass.
 R.A.P.
 6.

 Motions heard in single justice session before an appeal is entered.